 - Money back guarantee

-About this service occupancy agreement
+About this employee accomodation agreement

 The default status of an arrangement whereby you provide accommodation for an employee is that he is your tenant under tenancy agreement.

-- You receive no rent
+- You should receive no rent

 - The occupancy is reasonably necessary to the employee performing his duties adequately